- Register Now

-The National Donor Family Council was found in 1992 as a “Home for Donor Families.”
+The National Donor Family Council was founded in 1992 as a “Home for Donor Families.”
 Comprised of donor family volunteers and professionals, the National Donor Family Council was established to support the needs and expectations of all organ and tissue donor families and to assist the health care professionals who work most closely with these families.
 Through dedicated service to the families of those who gave the Gift of Life, the Council provides a strong unified voice in meeting your needs and providing a safe haven as you learn to live without the one you love.

 National Kidney Foundation